Ivorforce/NumDot/docs/setup/optimization_reference.rst

 **Toggleable features:**

 - ``NUMDOT_DISABLE_ALL_OPTIONAL_FUNCTIONS``: Same as passing all flags below individually.
 Brings the binary size to ~15% (~1.5mb).

-    - One reason to pass this flag may be to use the NumDot codebase to interface with xtensor directly, or to 're-enable' needed functions by removing their disable macros in-code.

 - ``NUMDOT_DISABLE_ALLOCATION_FUNCTIONS``
 - ``NUMDOT_DISABLE_COMPARISON_FUNCTIONS``
 - ``NUMDOT_DISABLE_LOGICAL_FUNCTIONS``